 On April 1, 1988, the program moved to its current facility on Pioneer Tower Road in Kitchener.
 This land became known as Pride Stables.

-Today we have 26 horses, an indoor riding arena, a 30 stall barn and 20 acres of land.
-In 2015, over 350 children and adults with disabilities will participate in four eight week programs.
+Today we have numerous horses, an indoor riding arena, a 30 stall barn and 20 acres of land.
+Each year over 350 children and adults with disabilities will participate in our programs.

 Long Term Goals

 - To continue to provide quality therapeutic riding to children and adults in our communities with special needs.

 - To increase the number of riders who are able to participate in the program.

 - To grow community involvement in therapeutic riding.